Music for the Eyes

 includes program & meals

-To reserve your spot, a nonrefundable $370 deposit is required
+To reserve your spot, a nonrefundable deposit of $500 is required.

-Payments will be asked to be completed by Sept.
+Payments must be done through Zelle or check and will be asked to be completed by Sept.
 1

 FAQs